- Publications & Insights

 - KPMG, working with Freshfields on certain aspects of privacy in relation to a Kenyan project

 - Advised several global clients on data privacy matters in Kenya working with international law firms in London, Washington DC, New York and Los Angeles

 - Advising and acting for Blue Host Inc through Cowan, Liebowitz & Latman, P.C in BLUEHOST.CO.KE domain name proceedings.
 The matter proceeded to arbitration and was concluded successfully in favour of Blue Host Inc.

-- Chambers and Partners consistently ranked John in Band 1 for Corporate/Commercial: Intellectual Property for the past five consecutive years (2017 to 2021) as well as in Band 3 for FinTech Legal in 2021.
+- Chambers and Partners consistently ranked John in Band 1 for Corporate/Commercial: Intellectual Property for seven consecutive years (2017 to 2023) and prior to that in Band 2 for the same category (2015-2016) as well as in the FinTech Legal in Band 2 in 2022 and Band 3 in 2021.

 - Managing IP ranked him as an IP star in 2014 and 2015, a very highly regarded recognition within the IP world.

 - Under John’s supervision, Coulson Harney won IP Team of the Year at the prestigious African Legal Awards in 2015.

 - Legal 500 EMEA 2015 listed John as recommended lawyer.